AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 Few things will frustrate your students as much as the feeling that your course can only be understood by someone who already knows the subject matter.

-So avoid acronym hell and explain things that seem obvious to you.
-You will be surprised how many people in your course have never even heard about the concept that you use every day.
+So avoid acronym hell and explain things even when they seem obvious to you.
+You use the terms every day, the developers in your training don't.
 </section>

 <section markdown="1">